Tuesday, July 29, 2008

 CALIFORNIA

-m in the darkness of the morning, it was a torrential downpour.
+Blythe: Rain.
+Oh why cruel world?
+Why is it raining in the desert?
+Stepping outside the door of the gym in the darkness of the morning, it was a torrential downpour.
 Sheets of water coming down.
 Take two steps further out from under the awning—not raining.
 So all the rain collecting on the roof seemed to drain onto one spot on the awning over the gym giving the appearance of rain, lots of rain, when in fact not really raining at all.
 I don’t how many people actually knew this and were pretending not to know or who really thought it was raining a lot, but everyone just laid on the floor for a good while before anyone actually had the gumption to get up and ride their bike.
 I wasn’t too pumped about the beginning of the end (aka California) either, so I don’t pass judgement on anyone.

-ip.
+We took the interstate essentially the whole way, which is always good for the tires.
+We stopped to change Daniel’s flat, and he had 4 staples in back and about three in the front.
+Then we wondered… Where do these staples come from?
+They had been plaguing everyone the entire trip.
 Why are there so many staples on the road anyway?
 We imagined possibly some kind of cartoon car race that went through that area in which the staples were dispersed either by hand or the push of a button from a sinister darkly clad gentlemen likely sporting a curled, waxed tipped mustache.
 Conniving laughter ensues.

 Later it was explained, “No, you idiots, (insult not explicitly stated but understood) it is from the steel wiring in the truck tires.”
 Hmm.
 That seems like a plausible explanation, but still have my doubts.